An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Results

 \subsection{Bifurcation diagram}

 From our simulations, we now characterize the change in the possible steady-state profiles with a change in our $\Pi_s$ parameter.
-We observe two primary instabilities, each of which lead to two possible steady-state profiles.
-Therefore, each of these instabilities represents a supercritical pitchfork bifurcation, and we draw a bifurcation diagram, shown in Figure \ref{fig:bifurcation_figure}, where we plot the absolute maximum vorticity (positive or negative) in the $z$ direction multiplied by the sign of the maximum vertical velocity $v$ as a function of $\Pi_s$.
+We observe two primary instabilities, each of which lead to two possible steady-state profiles, and we draw a bifurcation diagram, shown in Figure \ref{fig:bifurcation_figure}, where we plot the absolute maximum vorticity (positive or negative) in the $z$ direction multiplied by the sign of the maximum vertical velocity $v$ as a function of $\Pi_s$.
 The choice of maximum vorticity is based on the two asymmetric, central-circulation states in which the maximum vorticity is equal and opposite in sign in each case due to the dominant central circulation and the opposite direction of flow.
 However, this is not true of the upslope and downslope symmetric states.
 Both of these individual states consist of dual circulations in the valley with equal and opposite vorticity values.
-To resolve this in a way that illustrate the pitchfork bifurcation, we take the maximum positive vorticity value for each state and we multiply by the sign of the maximum vertical velocity $v$, which for the symmetric states occurs at the center of the valley and is opposite in sign.
-This creates the branching of the pitchfork bifurcation, with the negative branch representing the upslope steady state and the positive branch representing the downslope steady state.
+To resolve this in a way that illustrates the bifurcation, we take the maximum positive vorticity value for each state and we multiply by the sign of the maximum vertical velocity $v$, which for the symmetric states occurs at the center of the valley and is opposite in sign.
+This creates the branching of the different states in the bifurcation diagram, with the negative branch representing the upslope steady state and the positive branch representing the downslope steady state.
 Because the two asymmetric states have exactly the same maximum vertical velocity value, this does not affect the outer branches at all.